KentoNishi/BlankSort-Prototypes/README.md

 * Figure 1.5
 	* The similarity scores are averaged for each target word, and the words are sorted by their scores in ascending order.
 * Figure 1.6
-	* The specified number of words with the lowest average similarity scores are selected.
+	* Candidate keywords are filtered (only nouns and adjectives), and the specified number of words with the lowest average similarity scores are selected.